Former Lab Members

 Former postdoctoral scholar

-Dr. Hughes is now an Assistant Professor at Sonoma State University.
+Dr. Hughes is now an Associate Professor at Sonoma State University.
 See Dr. Hughes' website here

 Sarah is a former PhD candidate with the Kroeker Lab.
 Her research focused on community ecology and coastal sustainability questions, seagrass ecosystems distribution and phenology, and how those ecosystems are impacted by local industries such as aquaculture.